fvanroie/openHASP-docs/docs/devices/az-touch.md

 1. ESP32-DevKitC footprint with 2x19 pins
 2. Wemos D1 mini footprint with 2x8 pins

-The ESP32-DevKitC options is prefered because you can use more pins from the ESP32.
+The ESP32-DevKitC option is prefered because you can use more pins from the ESP32.

 | Pros                         | Cons
 |:-----                        |:----